 Students discover easy access to stellar faculty for research and mentoring.
 Three UC Irvine researchers have won Nobel Prizes — two in chemistry and one in physics — and one of our faculty members has won the prestigious Templeton Prize.

 All undergraduates at UCI can participate in the Undergraduate Research Opportunities Program.
 In learning how to conduct research, students develop skills they will use throughout their lives, such as critical analysis, problem-solving and communication.
 Research opportunities are available in every discipline, and students can carry out their work at outside agencies, including national laboratories, industrial partners, community service agencies and other universities.

 With more than 600 student clubs and organizations, students readily find friends who share their interests.
 Multicultural festivals, concerts, films, lectures, plays and fine arts performances provide a broad range of social and leadership opportunities.

 An NCAA Division I school, UC Irvine’s athletics program features 18 sports (nine men's and nine women's teams and a coed sailing program).
-The Anteaters have won 28 national championships in nine different sports and 64 individual Anteaters have won national championships; 53 have competed in the Olympics; and more than 3,500 students have been honored as Big West Conference Scholar-Athletes.
+The Anteaters have won 28 national team championships in nine different sports; 64 individual Anteaters have won national championships and 53 have competed in the Olympics; and more than 3,500 students have been honored as Big West Conference Scholar-Athletes.
 UC Irvine has had over 500 All-Americans.
 The university is also a member of the Mountain Pacific Sports Federation.
 Additionally, the campus boasts a complete state-of-the-art sports and fitness facility, the Anteater Recreation Center.

 Environment and tempo

 The contemporary campus sits on 1,500 acres of coastal foothills in Orange County, just a few miles from the Pacific Ocean.
-Located in Irvine, which consistently ranks as one of the safest large cities in the nation, UCI is centrally located to famous surfing beaches, bike trails, hiking, desert camping and mountain resorts.
-Aldrich Park is the centerpiece of the campus.
+Located in Irvine, which consistently ranks as one of the safest large cities in the nation, UCI is centrally located to surfing beaches, bike trails, hiking, desert camping and mountain resorts.
+The centerpiece of the campus is beautiful Aldrich Park.
 Its unique circular design consists of sweeping lawns, native shrubs and large trees, and is surrounded by the university's academic buildings.